 • LSAC compiles data about all ABA-approved law schools, and its database is a wealth of information.
 When you go to the “Law School Search” tab, you can easily compare schools’ data in many areas—admissions criteria, enrollment statistics, curriculum, employment, tuition, and many more.

-• There are a number of publications that compile information about U.S. law schools.
+• There are a number of books that compile information about U.S. law schools.
 The books below are available through Amazon.com and other commercial sites, and examination copies are located in the OPCD.

 • The website Top-Law-Schools.com contains a wealth of information about the various law schools, as well as general advice about a number of subjects related to law school admission.